Construction Damage Kills Trees

 Severed roots

 Trenching and digging equipment will sever roots, as will lowering the soil grade.
-The closer to the tree roots are cut, the less likely a tree is to recover.
-Large roots cut inside a distance of approximately 4-5x the DBH (diameter of the tree at breast height) are structural roots.
+The closer to the tree roots that are cut, the less likely a tree is to recover.
+Large roots cut inside a distance of approximately 4-5 times the DBH (diameter of the tree at breast height) are structural roots.
 When multiple structural roots are cut, trees become unstable and unsafe.
 These trees should be considered for removal since the anchors have been cut (Figure 2).
 For example, if a tree measures 22 inches in diameter the structural root zone will be around 8-10 ft radius.
-Roots cut in the structural root zone greatly increase the likely hood of tree failure.
+Roots cut in the structural root zone greatly increase the likelihood of tree failure.

 Impact of cutting Roots

-Recovery and survivability are dependent on the tree species and the condition of the tree before the damage occurred.
+Recovery and survivability depend on the tree species and the tree’s condition before the damage occurred.

 Suffocated roots